 Instructions

-- In the blender, add eggs, 1/2 of the condensed milk, butter, vanilla and cheese.
+- In the blender, add eggs, 1 c of the condensed milk, butter, vanilla and cheese.
 Pulse to combine.
 Add in the flour mixture and corn and pulse a few more times.
 The batter will be lumpy.

 - Pour into prepared pan.
 Bake for 45 to 55 minutes or until center is firm and cake is golden brown around the edges.
-Cool for 30 minutes before removing from pan.
-Pour the remaining sweetened condensed milk over the cake or you can serve as is.
+Then place cake 8 inches under the broiler for 1-2 minutes.
+Cool for 30 minutes before removing springform lock, from pan.
+Refrigerate for one hour before serving,

 I will be making this soon.
 Sounds delicious.
 Gracias Sonia.